 – Robin Easton, Author, Speaker and Musician

 I believe in beauty even sometimes its hard to find it.
-Watching this video moved me so much because I could see it.
+Watching this video(Unicef benefit concert) moved me so much because I could see it.
 Congratulations Gene for your gifts and thank you for sharing this wonderful moment!

 – Jorge Brizuela Sr.